UCL/dcprogs/documentation/source/manual/determinant_equation.rst

   .. note::

-     Here we choose to create an input which has same internal type as the dcprogs package.
+     Here we choose to create an input which has same internal type as the HJCFIT package.
 This may result in faster code since no conversion are required.

 :c++11: